-Where to begin to describe the weirdness … I think it starts with the peculiar blend of the respectful and disrespectful in the plot.
+Where to even begin to describe the weirdness … I think it starts with the peculiar blend of the respectful and disrespectful in the plot.
 As in, the decision to both respect and (shockingly) deviate from the source material.

 Several events depicted closely follow those in Louis Cha’s original saga.
 I wouldn’t say it’s to the dot but what’s key are all there.
-Actually, in some areas, I feel The Battle Wizard is more faithful than some later TV adaptations.
+Actually, in some areas, I feel The Battle Wizard is more faithful than several later TV adaptations.

 On the flipside, the lead character of Duan Yu received a stunningly BIZARRE makeover.
-The prince starts off largely the same as the written version i.e. clueless, talkative, and overall, rather annoying.
+The prince starts off largely the same as the written version i.e. clueless, talkative, wimpy, and overall, rather annoying.
 Once the action starts hitting in full though, he quickly morphs into the sort of shirtless kung-fu champion Shaw Brothers is world-famous for.
 It is also at this point that the story enthusiastically deviates from the novel.